Picturing houses on a flat lidded pot, by expert weaver Topista.

 Materials: Sisal, Raffia Straw, Natural Dye

-Sizing: Top Diameter 28cm, Bottom Diameter 20cm, Height 14cm
+Sizing: Top Diameter 28cm x Base Diameter 20cm x Height 14cm

 Ugandan baskets are famously robust and versatile.
 They make beautiful fruit bowls however we recommend storing soft fruits such as berries in the fridge and regularly inspecting harder fruits to make sure they have not become too soft to avoid fruit juice staining your basket.